Common Cub Scout Terms

 Blue and Gold Banquet A birthday dinner for Scouting held by Cub Scout packs in February to celebrate the founding of the Boy Scouts of America in 1910 and of Cub Scouting in 1930.
 May be called "blue and gold dinner."
 Capitalize only when part of a full title: "Pack 214 Blue and Gold Banquet."

-Boys' Life The magazine for all boys published by the Boy Scouts of America.
+Boys' Life The magazine for all Scouts published by the Boy Scouts of America.
 The title should be typeset in italics and underlined when italics is not available.
 Note the placement of the apostrophe (not Boy's).

 Camping Camping is the hallmark of Scouting.
 See "day camp," "long-term camping," "outdoor program," "high adventure," "High Adventure Department," and "resident camping."